 - Class Levels

-Part-time ESL classes are offered at the beginning, intermediate, and advanced levels.
+Part-time ELA classes are offered at the beginning, intermediate, and advanced levels.
 Students will be placed in the appropriate level class(es) based on pre-test.
 Our friendly classes assist immigrant students in progressing toward self-sufficiency and economic success.

 - Times and Locations

-- Specialized ESL classes include:
+- Specialized ELA classes include:

 ESL on Computers – for students whose first language is not English and who have minimal or no computer experience.